rubenwardy/minetest_modding_book/_en/basics/lua.md

 print(my_global_variable) -- Output: "three"
 ```

-### Locals should be used as much as possible
+Local variables should be used whenever possible.

-Lua is global by default (unlike most other programming languages).
+Lua is global by default (unlike most other programming languages), so
-Local variables must be identified as such.
+local variables must be identified as such.

+For example:

 ```lua
 function one()